jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If Match strikes a Defender does he *only* put -1 counters on someone, or does he do counters *and* strike simultaneously?

 A: When he strikes a Defender, his strike *is* the -1/-1 counters.
-If the negative counters take the Defender to 0 DEF, the defender is stunned.
-Otherwise, the counters are applied and the combat resolves as normal (including strike-back with the Defender's ATK value modified by the counters).
+These aren't applied, however, until the combat is resolved.
+So, let's say that his opponent is

 ^Source: [^Discord ^Post](https://discordapp.com/channels/488058478015807499/490215795503398912/709929676856098886)